Unlock the true power of Additive Manufacturing > Dassault Systèmes

 Unlock the true power of Additive Manufacturing

-By leveraging the 3DEXPERIENCE® platform for AM, engineers can design and simulate highly optimized parts based on space allocation, loads, constraints, manufacturing processes.
-Engineers also consider multi-material requirements (polymers, metals, and engineered materials) and specialized 3D printers produce these optimized parts.
+Dassault Systèmes has set a strategy and embraced this challenge: end-to-end digitally connected, science based.
+By leveraging the 3DEXPERIENCE® platform for AM, engineers can rapidly explore multiple optimized concept shapes that are optimized based on not only the part specifications but also constraints specific to the additive manufacturing process.
+Engineers also consider multi-material requirements (polymers, metals, and engineered materials) and specialized 3D printers to produce these optimized parts.
 And innovative aerospace companies ‘connect the dots’ by advancing the ability of teams across their enterprise to collaborate throughout the product development process in order to reap the full value that additive manufacturing has to offer.

 From Prototype to Mass Production

 How do companies increase the power of additive manufacturing from rapid prototyping to full-scale production?
-Foundational blocks of technology, software and processes now support the momentum toward the mass production of parts using the additive process.
-Aerospace companies can produce large quantities of a standardized article using automated additive and subtractive processes.
+Foundational blocks of technology, software and processes now support the use of additive manufacturing, not only for prototyping, but for tooling and production.
+Aerospace companies can produce a large variety of low volume and high mix articles using automated additive and subtractive processes.
 One of the key challenges in additive manufacturing is the ability to achieve standardization in terms of part quality.
 When manufacturers experience a large range of variability between builds, certification becomes a costly task since it’s heavily reliant on physical testing.

 The additive manufacturing simulation solutions from Dassault Systèmes have proven accuracy.
 Together with industrial partners, the 3DEXPERIENCE platform has successfully predicted the mechanical properties of build parts utilizing unique metallurgical phase transformation capabilities.